Discover what objects can tell us about Bristol and the Transatlantic Slave Trade in this new session delivered within your secondary school.

 Workshops for 3 classes – £400 (up to three hours)

-*Loan boxes can be hired at £80 per 2 weeks, with up to 2 additional weeks at £60 per week
+*Loan boxes can be hired at £80 per 2 weeks, with up to 2 additional weeks at £60 per week.
+Currently we can only offer Loan boxes to schools in Bristol.

 What do you know already?
 Test your knowledge of Bristol and the Transatlantic Slave Trade with our Truth or Myth Blog.